seanthelam/momentum/README.md

 ## 🚀 About

-**Momentum** is a student-run initiative by the Colorado College Society of Physics Students (SPS) chapter.
+**Momentum** is a student-run initiative started by Sean Lam for the Colorado College Society of Physics Students (SPS) chapter.
 We centralize information about REU programs, research opportunities, application resources, and academic planning to support physics students throughout their undergraduate journey.

 ### Key Features